ryanpickering/module5-humanitiesvisualization/README.md

 ## Exercises

-Exercises in this module will involve everything from charts to maps to websites.
-Stay tuned.
+Exercises in this module focus on concepts of layout, design, colour theory, and so on.
+See the [exercises page](/exercises.md)

-## Tutorials & Resources
+*Please note that your assessment piece regarding all module exercises is due on March 25th*